containers/crun-vm/docs/2-podman-docker.md

 container image, and `util/extract-vm-image.sh` to extract a VM image contained in a container image.

-Note that flag `--persist-changes` has no effect when running VMs from container images.
+Note that flag `--persistent` has no effect when running VMs from container images.

 ## First-boot customization